 2014/2015 | 427 cm | 69 cm | 139 cm |

-which the ski area is in operation and during which the measurements are taken).
+**Snowfall accumulation = total snowfall between 15 December and 20 April (period during which the ski area is in operation and during which the measurements are taken).

 **Average snow height = average snow height measured with a pole between 15 December and 20 April (natural, ungroomed snow).